Minneapolis company Merrill Corp. changes name to Datasite

 Merrill Corp. has spent several years divesting its legacy printing businesses to remake itself as a virtual data room for those going through mergers and acquisitions.

-On Wednesday, it changed its name to Datasite to reflect its primary product of the same name.
-The software allows M&A professionals to collaborate and share documents via a secure online location.
+On Tuesday, it changed its name to Datasite to reflect its primary product of the same name.
+The software allows mergers-and-acquisition professionals to collaborate and share documents via a secure online location.

-"For us it's a five-year journey.
-The brand name change is kind of the final step in the journey," said Rusty Wiley, president and CEO of Datasite.
+“For us it’s a five-year journey.
+The brand-name change is kind of the final step in the journey,” said Rusty Wiley, president and CEO of Datasite.

 The company over five years built the new technology platform to be a 100% service supported by SaaS technology with secure collaboration services while at the same time shedding its financial and regulatory printing businesses.